barguzin/geog176a-ucsb-summerB/README.md

 ### Windows and MacOS

 Please find the instructions [here](https://postgis.net/workshops/postgis-intro/installation.html).
 Make sure to download the latest version of the software: **PostgreSQL 13**.
 Please follow instructions to the letter.
-In all of the pop-up windows click Yes / Okay!
+In all of the pop-up windows use the default options and click Yes / Okay!